-I propose a value in exchange of a value of an other quality for a minimum quantity submitted by the owner of the value proposed.
+I offer a value in exchange of an other value of an other quality submitted by the owner of the value offered.

 The market finds potential exchange cycles with two partners or more.
 Agreements can be formed from them, defined by a set of movements where each partner provides a quantity to an other and receives at the same time a value of an other quality.
 By allowing more than two partners the liquidity of the market is not limited by the double coincidence of wants problem.